Hong Kong at the Commonwealth Games

 Hong Kong competed at the Commonwealth and British Empire Games as a British colony or dependent territory from 1934 to 1994.
 The abbreviation for Hong Kong was HKG.
-In 1997, the United Kingdom handed Hong Kong over to the People's Republic of China, meaning it could no longer participate.
+In 1997, the United Kingdom handed Hong Kong over to the People's Republic of China as a Special administrative region, meaning it could no longer participate, and started to take part in the National Games of China.

 Overall medal tally

 After the last games attended by Hong Kong in 1994, Hong Kong had 17 medals, see All-time tally of medals.